 6. Take Liver-Healing Supplements

 Some of the best remedial foods for the liver are herbs that are often taken in supplement forms.
-The herbs recommended below can be taken in the form of supplement, or as liver-cleansing detox teas:
+The herbs recommended below can be taken in the form of supplements, or as liver-cleansing detox teas:

 - Milk thistle helps to detoxify the liver of toxins, heavy metals, environmental pollutants and damaging alcohol.
 Read about milk thistle | Buy milk thistle supplement.